gcampidilli/buckler_research/README.md

 | 4 | Identify what gene region each insertion is inserting into |
 | 5 | Result data exploration and visualization | <br>

 ** NOTE: Only a small sample of code used as part of this project is included in this repository.
-All scripts will be uploaded after findings are published.
+All scripts will be uploaded after findings are published. <br>

+step_1.sh includes combine_bams_to_fasta.R <br>
+step_5.sh includes insertion_categorization_terminal.R and combine_summaries.R <br>